nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/report-a-problem.md

 ---
-name: 'Report a problem'
+name: 'Report a problem 🐛'
 about: If something isn't working as expected
 title: ''
-labels: 'type: problem'
+labels: 'type: bug 🐛'
 assignees: ''
 ---